ita-social-projects/Car-Back-End/README.md

 Every pull request should be linked to an issue.
 So if you make changes on front-end part you should create an issue there (subtask) with a link to corresponding requirement (story, task or epic) on back-end.

+All Pull Requests should start from prefix #xxx-yyy where xxx - task number and and yyy - short description e.g. #020-CreateAdminPanel
+Pull request should not contain any files that is not required by task.

 ### Git flow
 > To get started...
 #### Step 1